jumpsnack/dactl/_posts/2017-11-13-How to implement the GoogleMap API on the Angular.md

 ### Setup @NgModule
-open src/app.module.ts and import the `AgmCoreModule` +You need to provide a Google Maps API key to be able to see a Map+
+open src/app.module.ts and import the `AgmCoreModule` ++You need to provide a Google Maps API key to be able to see a Map++

 {% highlight typescript %}
 {% raw %}